 Until relatively recently, there was little understanding of what really happens to all of these people.
 In the United Kingdom, a handful of hospitals established specialist follow-up clinics, staffed initially by doctors and nurses who also worked in critical care, and who thus understood the context of the patients' clinical stories.
 Research on the longer-term consequences of critical illness has shown that significant numbers of patients surviving critical illness have important continuing problems.
 For many, discharge from critical care is the start of an uncertain journey to recovery characterised by, among other problems, weakness, loss of energy and physical difficulties, anxiety, depression, post-traumatic stress (PTS) phenomena and, for some, a loss of mental faculty (termed cognitive function).
 Family members become informal caregivers, and this itself can exert a secondary toll of ill-health; family relationships can become altered and financial security imperilled.
 Recovery from illness is highly individual, and few studies have been able to demonstrate a close relationship between features of the acute illness and longer-term impact.
 Logically, patients who have had prolonged episodes of critical illness are likely to have greater long-term difficulties, however patients with relatively short intensive care stays may also need substantial help.

-Thus the optimisation of recovery as a therapeutic objective, rather than mere survival, has developed increasing prominence.
-Identified as an important area during the creation of 'Acutely ill patients in hospital' (NICE clinical guideline 50), the Department of Health charged NICE 'To develop a short clinical guideline on rehabilitation after a period of critical illness requiring a stay in an ITU', and this series of documents represents the result of the process.
+The optimisation of recovery as a therapeutic objective, rather than mere survival, has developed increasing prominence.
+Identified as an important area during the creation of NICE's guideline on acutely ill adults in hospital, the Department of Health charged NICE 'To develop a short clinical guideline on rehabilitation after a period of critical illness requiring a stay in an ITU', and this series of documents represents the result of the process.

 For simplicity, we have chosen to divide the potential consequences of critical illness into 'physical', and 'non-physical' domains, the latter to encompass all the non-physical symptoms one might envisage, such as anxiety, depression, post-traumatic stress disorder (PTSD), and cognitive dysfunction.